 Granola doesn’t go bad easily.
 Unless water or pantry pests get into the bag, store-bought granola should stay safe to eat for months past its date.
 Of course, its quality gradually decreases, and at some point, you’ll want to open a new bag instead.

 Discard granola that:

 - Smells rancid or off.
-Most granolas contain a bit of oil, which might go rancid after prolonged storage.
+Most granolas contain nuts and a bit of oil, both of which go rancid after prolonged storage.
 Therefore, if yours smells like old paint or rancid oil, it’s best to let it go.